logos-co/logos-storage-module/docs/index.rst

      "mix-pool": "/path/to/mix-pool.json"
    }

+``mix-enabled`` is enabled on the latest version unless it is explicitly disabled or a custom bootstrap node list is used.

+The Mix configuration is refreshed when calling ``refreshConfig`` if the bootstrap node list is empty, Mix is enabled and the network matches an existing pre-configured network.

 When Mix is configured (``mix-enabled`` true and at least one ``dht-mix-proxy`` set), the switch defaults to on, so DHT queries are tunnelled from the start.
 Call ``togglePrivateQueries(false)`` to stop tunnelling and